 Your photographer will probably be with you on your wedding day even more than your own spouse, so it's important to get to know each other and make sure you vibe well together.
 If you do, then your photos will feel much more personal, because your photographer will know more about you two.

 Another way to find out if they're legit is to read their online reviews.
 I tell most of my clients to write reviews on google for me, but you can ask your photographer where to find their reviews too.

 When you talk to each other, it gives you a chance to see how well you understand each other and how you get along.
 If you're gut is telling you this person doesn't understand you or doesn't seem professional, listen to your gut!
-Unless your gut is hungry.
-Then you should probably meet at a coffee shop and eat.
-Nothing makes people happier than eating food!
+(Unless your gut is hungry.
+Then you should probably eat something.)
 Here are some examples from brides who didn't have great communication with their photographers...

 "There’s not one bridal photo I would post.
 When I confronted her with all of this she said 'sorry you seemed angry and we ran out of time' WHAAAAAT.
 I said 'it was my wedding day a day I can’t ever recreate.
 And you mean to tell me you didn’t think to tell me I looked angry in my bridal photos?'”

 "We spent so much time on photographs that I don't even care about that much (all smile and wave)... we could have spent more time enjoying ourselves and guests and still had adorable photos."

 "I loved my photographers work but her customer service was TERRIBLE!!!!!!!!!
 In the contract it said her turn around time was 6-8 weeks and ended up getting my photos at 16 weeks...
 I would have been 100% okay with waiting that long if it was in the contract."

 Another great way to get to know your photographer is through your engagement session.
 It gives you the chance to see how they work and be in front of their camera.